Article first published July 2014, updated February 2019.

 Basecamp has always done a great job at communicating with their customers.
 Instead of just saying “we’ve changed the icons in the app,” they adopted a friendlier approach in their email, announcing that “we’ve made it easy to see what’s in your files.”

 Not only does the copy sound a lot more normal, but it describes an outcome and a purpose, instead of the simply stating what’s changed cosmetically in the app.

 The illustrated campaign

-It goes without saying that the simple illustrations throughout the email add a sense of whimsy, without being there for simply whimsy’s sake.
-Created by Nate Otto, a Chicago-based illustrator, they’re kind of a cool way to project Basecamp’s down-to-earth image, while creatively reinforcing the email’s message.
+It goes without saying that the simple illustrations throughout the email add a sense of whimsy without being there for simply whimsy’s sake.
+Created by Nate Otto, a Chicago-based illustrator, they’re a cool way to project Basecamp’s down-to-earth image while creatively reinforcing the email’s message.

 Made lovingly for mobile